Come The Revolution

 He continued: “Dilger, Livingston, Tye.”
 There was a catch in his voice.
 “And Moser!”
 A deep sigh rumbled from his chest.

-I lived with a phantom roommate for the next few days.
+For the next few days, grief-saturated silence filled the squadron’s hangars.
+During that time, I lived with a phantom roommate.
 Despite his lack of corporeality, I greeted and said goodbye to Ray as I came and went.

 More than that, I read his book.

-For the first time, this white, middle-class teenager grasped the soul-crushing degradation that was part and parcel of black life in America; how asking people systematically abused by the commercial and legal establishment to please be patient just further institutionalized that abuse.
+But after reading Negroes with Guns, I finally grasped the daily stresses, indignities, fears, and realized horrors that were part and parcel of black life.
+And I got how asking people systematically abused by the commercial and legal establishment to be patient further institutionalized that abuse.

-Influenced by the ideals of the peace movement, I felt a sense of hopelessness when Williams demonstrated again and again that the threat of retaliatory violence was all too often necessary to prevent violence against peaceful citizens exercising their First Amendment rights.
+Influenced by the ideals of the peace movement, I felt a sense of hopelessness when Williams repeatedly demonstrated that the threat of retaliatory violence was all too often necessary to prevent violence against peaceful citizens exercising their First Amendment rights.

-Most crushing was the unassailable truth that the nation of my birth failed its promise in the century since emancipation.
+Most crushing was finally absorbing the story behind the stories of Martin Luther King, Dick Gregory, and the Black Panthers, realizing how the nation of my birth failed its promise in the century since emancipation.

-Four days after receiving the news, the Officer of the Day came to my cubicle with bolt cutters.
+Four days after receiving the news about our missing plane, the Officer of the Day came to my cubicle with bolt cutters.
 Martinez followed, carrying strapping tape and a couple of corrugated boxes.
 His eyes drooped like his mustache.
 A big man with big emotions, he could not hide his grief.

 The O.D. cut Ray’s lock, causing Marty to flinch.
 I did, too.

-The officer then carefully removed Ray’s personal effects from his locker one by one, announcing aloud what each was.
+The officer then carefully removed Ray’s personal effects from his locker, announcing aloud what each was.
 Marty repeated what he said and recorded the data on a form attached to a clipboard.
 They filled up one box and began filling another.

-I sat on my rack and watched my ghost get exorcised.
+I sat at the far end of the cubicle and watched my ghost get exorcised.

 After the O.D. passed the last item to Martinez, I stood and handed him Negros With Guns.
 The officer, young and white, looked at the title and grimaced.